cgtrout/MSFS-PyScriptManager/readme.md

 - [Virus Check](https://www.virustotal.com/gui/url/07c3071df3896db39018a70d2dd4946097df7f061c13e9477237b6bd57bc8189?nocache=1)

 # Installation Instructions
-- Download zip from releases
+- Download zip file from releases
-- Extract to location of your convenience
+- Extract the downloaded file to a location of your choice.
 - Launch MSFS-PyScriptManager.exe
 - Click "Select and Run Script" button to open a script.
-Running scripts are each shown in individual tabs.
+Running scripts are each shown in their own individual tabs.
 Right click the tab header for a given script to close it.
+- Feel free to post an 'issue' here on Github if you have any issues with the launcher or the scripts.

 # Scripts Included
 - virtual_pos_printer.py: Allows print jobs from the Fenix A32x to show as popup 'notes' on the screen.